 Your eligibility is reviewed each year and you and your family must meet the income and asset criteria.
 You must apply for financial aid by our priority deadline.
 Family financial situations can affect this tuition program.

 Yes.
-Your financial aid application will be reviewed each year for the Go Blue Guarantee program, up to a total of 4 years.
-Students may demonstrate eligibility for the Go Blue Guarantee in one, two, three or all four years.
+Your financial aid application will be reviewed each year for the Go Blue Guarantee program, up to a total of four years.
+Students may demonstrate eligibility for the Go Blue Guarantee in one, two, three, or all four years.

 The Go Blue Guarantee program will assist eligible students enrolled in their first Bachelor's Degree (undergraduate) program.

-Can my financial aid award change if you have asked to review additional documents or information?
+Can my financial aid change if you have asked to review additional documents or information?

-If we have requested additional information, your tuition award is contingent on you providing this information for our review.
-If the information submitted is different from what was reported to us originally, your award may change.
+If we have requested additional information, your tuition funding is contingent on you providing this information for our review.
+If the information submitted is different from what was reported to us originally, your funding may change.

 Can I attend part-time and still get the Go Blue Guarantee?